Parlows/OSA_study_case/README.md

 # OSA_study_case
-Code for "Predictive and Descriptive Learning" Course at Universidad Politécnica de Madrid.
+Code for "Predictive and Descriptive Learning" and "Machine Learning Lab" Courses at Universidad Politécnica de Madrid.